Come and relax in the Japanese Tea Garden in San Francisco!

 The Tea Garden arose out of the Japanese Village exhibit built for the 1894 World's Fair in San Francisco (California Midwinter International Exhibition).

 Makoto Hagiwara, an immigrant from Japan, created an authentic Japanese tea garden in Golden Gate Park, contributing many valuable sculptures, structures and plants.
-He and his descendants were caretakers of the garden until 1942.
+He and his descendants were caretakers of the garden and lived there until 1942.

 During the war, anti-Japanese sentiment led to the Hagiwara family being interned and the garden was renamed the Oriental Tea Garden.
 The garden went into a decline and many artifacts were stolen.
 After the war, the garden got its original name back and the street was named after Mr. Hagiwara.